-SCCHA anticipates that the proposed activity will increase cost.
+SCCHA anticipates that the proposed activity will increase costs in the provision of digital access and literacy services.

-This proposed activity is authorized in SCCHA's First Amendment to Moving to Work Agreement, Attachment D - Use of Funds, and consistent with Notice PIH 2011-45.
+This proposed activity is authorized in SCCHA's First Amendment to Moving to Work Agreement, Attachment D - Use of Funds, and consistent with PIH Notice 2011-45.